CopernicaMarketingSoftware/AMQP-CPP/README.md

 you should extend and override the virtual methods that you need.
 The AMQP library will call these methods to inform you that an operation has succeeded or has failed.
-For example, if you call the channel.declareQueue() method, the AMQP library will internally send a message to the RabbitMQ message broker to ask it to declare the queue.
-If the method returns true it only means that the message has succesfully been sent, but not that the queue has really been declared.
+For example, if you call the channel.declareQueue() method, the AMQP library will send a message to the RabbitMQ message broker to ask it to declare the queue, and return true to indicate that the message has been sent.
+However, this does not mean that the queue has succesfully been declared.
 This is only known after the server has sent back a message to the client to report whether the queue was succesfully created or not.
-When this answer is received, the AMQP library will call the method ChannelHandler::onQueueDeclared() method - which you can implement in the ChannelHandler object.
+When this answer is received, the AMQP library will call the method ChannelHandler::onQueueDeclared() method - which you can override in your ChannelHandler object.

 All methods in the base ChannelHandler class have a default empty implementation, so you do not have to implement all of them - only the ones that you are interested